alexfernandez/nodecached/README.md

 # nodecached

-nodecached is a memcached-compatible server and client written in node.js
+nodecached is a memcached-compatible server and client written in node.js.

+The client is a full-blown driver for any remote memcached servers.

+The server is useful if you want a simple memcached server that integrates with your existing node.js infrastructure;
+otherwise just use [the original memcached](http://memcached.org/) which is a very lightweight program and blazing fast.

+nodecached can also be used as an in-memory cache.

 ## Installation